onepf/OpenIAB/README.md

     options.availableStores = storeList;
     mHelper = new OpenIabHelper(this, options);
     ```
-4. Add <a href="https://github.com/onepf/AppDF/blob/xsd-for-inapps/specification/inapp-description.xsd">inapps_products.xml</a> (in-app products description in terms similar to Google Play) and
+4. Add <a href="https://github.com/onepf/AppDF/blob/xsd-for-inapps/specification/inapp-description.xsd">inapps_products.xml</a> (in-app products descriptions in terms similar to Google Play) and
 <a href="https://github.com/onepf/AppDF/blob/xsd-for-inapps/specification/fortumo-products-description.xsd">fortumo_inapps_details.xml</a> (data about your Fortumo services,
 need to be copy-pasted from <a href="http://developers.fortumo.com/getting-started/dashboard-and-reporting/">Dashboard.</a>) files to the assets folder.
 You can find a sample <a href="https://github.com/onepf/OpenIAB/tree/master/samples/trivialdrive/assets">here.</a>